-Battered woman syndrome which can be used interchangeably with battered wife syndrome is a kind of post-traumatic stress disorder or PTSD which stems from physical or domestic abuse.
-This condition causes a woman to think and feel helpless and hopeless.
+A battered woman disorder which can be used interchangeably with battered wife syndrome is a kind of post-traumatic stress disorder or PTSD which stems from physical or domestic abuse.
+This condition causes a battered woman to think and feel helpless and hopeless.
 She refuses to get out of the situation or ask for help.
-This feeling is caused by the prolonged pain she suffers from her abuser.
+This feeling is caused by the prolonged pain a woman suffers from being a battered woman.
 According to Dr. Romas Buivydas, PhD, LMHC, “It identifies and addresses traumatic experiences that have overwhelmed the brain’s natural coping capacity, and, as a result, have created traumatic symptoms, such as flashbacks or anxiety, or harmful coping strategies, such as isolating behavior and self-medication with alcohol or drugs.”

-- She thinks that she deserves the abuse and that it’s her fault.
+- A woman who thinks that she deserves to be battered and that it’s her fault.
 She always justifies the pain she suffers by coming up with a mistake or a shortcoming she did.
 She tells herself it is her punishment for all the things she did wrong.

-- She develops paranoia over her abuser knowing all her actions.
+- A woman who develops paranoia over her abuser knowing all her actions.
 She is afraid to run away because she fears that he would find her anyway.
 She also doesn’t intend to ask anyone for help because she fears that he would know.

-- She doesn’t open up about her horrible situation to people who can help her such as family and friends.
-There’s the feeling of shame but at the same time pity and fear for the abuser.
+- A woman who doesn’t open up about her horrible situation to people who can help her such as family and friends.
+There’s the feeling of shame but at the same time pity and fear for a battered woman.

-A person with battered woman syndrome should first be away from her current home or place where she is suffering the abuse.
+A battered woman with this syndrome should first be away from her current home or place where she is suffering the abuse.
 She must first feel safe to be prepared to receive the necessary treatments.
 She would then undergo physical and psychological tests to determine the severity of the damage she suffered.
-Aside from psychotherapy, interpersonal therapy can also aid in the treatment of battered woman syndrome.
+Aside from psychotherapy, interpersonal therapy can also aid in the treatment of this syndrome.

 What Is Interpersonal Therapy?